Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    The operation is aborted and none of the items will be processed."," ``{""fields"": [""conversationIds""], ""explanation"": null, ""message"": ""Forbidden"", ""reason"": ""INVALID_CONVERSATION_ID""}``
    "
-   "(n/a)","422","One of the IDs given contained invalid characters.
+   "Must pass base 36 ids.","422","One of the IDs given contained invalid characters.
    The operation is aborted and none of the items will be processed."," ``{""fields"": [null], ""explanation"": null, ""message"": ""Unprocessable Entity"", ""reason"": ""Must pass base 36 ids.""}``
    "